Day 5: "The World Upside Down" / उल्टी दुनिया

 Ratio: 4 counts inhale : 4 counts hold : 8 counts exhale (4:4:8)

-Teacher's note: Watch for students who are straining during the retention -- look for tension in the face, lifted shoulders, or tight jaw.
-Cue them to use the modification.
-Pranayama should always feel comfortable.
+Teacher's note: Watch for straining during the retention -- tension in the face, lifted shoulders, tight jaw.
+Cue the modification as needed.

 ---